Ever tried to hammer in a nail with a screwdriver?

-Whilst it has the appearance of a standard issue umbrella, make no mistake, this thing can inflict some serious damage.
+Whilst it has the appearance of a standard issue umbrella, this thing can inflict some serious damage.

 - No-frills design means great reliability

 - Can be used to stab, smash, and club attackers

-- Totally discreet, looks just like a standard umbrella
+- Totally discreet and looks just like a standard umbrella

 - Fairly expensive

 - Less effective in the open position

 Holy smoke, you’re caught in a scenario where you’ve got to think quickly on your feet with next to nothing in your hand; what do you do?